algorandfoundation/algokit-client-generator-ts/docs/usage.md

 ## Deploying a smart contract (create, update, delete, deploy)

-The app factory and client will variously include methods for creating (factory), updating (client), and deleting (client) the smart contract based on the presence relevant on completion actions and call config values in the ARC-32 / ARC-56 application spec file.
+The app factory and client will variously include methods for creating (factory), updating (client), and deleting (client) the smart contract based on the presence of relevant on completion actions and call config values in the ARC-32 / ARC-56 application spec file.
 If a smart contract does not support being updated for instance, then no update methods will be generated in the client.

 In addition, the app factory will also include a `deploy` method which will...